ViriatoII/C4Evol/snp_matrices/README.md

 a) There is no variant.
 Genotype has same sequence as reference in that position.
 b) No read maps to that position.
 There is probably a large SV in that area, or maybe sequencing is incomplete.

-Therefore, the script fill_ambiguous_positions.sh goes back to the bam files and extracts the sequence from the reads, which should equal REF.
-If it doesn't, the position is left empty, with certainty finally.
+The script fill_ambiguous_positions.sh goes back to the bam files and extracts the sequence from the reads, which should equal REF.
+If it doesn't, the position is left empty, with final sureness (case b).